-- Workload can be categorised into: - Green: aim to continue regardless of the scale of the virus outbreak. - Amber: continue if capacity allows and if appropriate for your patient population. b. - Red: postpone, aiming to revisit once the outbreak ends, ensuring recall dates are updated where possible. - The RCGP has produced useful guidance on workload prioritisation during Covid-19.
-2) - Practices must ensure that new patient registrations continue, facilitated through online registration where possible.
+- 1) Workload can be categorised into: - a.
+Green: aim to continue regardless of the scale of the virus outbreak. - b.
+Amber: continue if capacity allows and if appropriate for your patient population. - c.
+Red: postpone, aiming to revisit once the outbreak ends, ensuring recall dates are updated where possible. - 2) The RCGP has produced useful guidance on workload prioritisation during Covid-19. - 3) Practices must ensure that new patient registrations continue, facilitated through online registration where possible.